momentohq/client-sdk-python/examples/lambda/README.md

 The lambda is set up to make set and get calls for the key 'key' in the cache 'cache'.
 You can play around with the code by changing the `docker/lambda/index.py` file.
 Remember to update `docker/lambda/aws_requirements.txt` file if you add additional Python dependencies.

-## Deploying the Momento Python Lambda as a Zip File on AWS Lambda
+## Deploying the Momento Python Lambda as a Zip File on AWS Lambda with the AWS Management Console

 Alternatively, we can deploy the Momento Python Lambda as a Zip File on AWS Lambda.
 We can do this using the `zip` directory in this example.

 Follow these steps to create the zip and deploy it to AWS Lambda using the AWS Management Console:

 1. Run `make dist` in the `zip` directory to package the lambda for upload as `dist.zip`.

-   :tipp: Check out the Makefile for important build steps to package for AWS Lambda.
+> :bulb: **Tip**: Check out the Makefile for important build steps to package for AWS Lambda.

 2. Create a new Lambda function by selecting "Author from scratch".
 3. Set the function name to `momento-lambda-demo`.